The Money Pit Home Improvement Radio Show

 The Money Pit is the largest American syndicated radio show offering home improvement advice.
 It is hosted by Tom Kraeutler and Leslie Segrete and has a call-in format.
-As of February 2018, The Money Pit airs on over 350 radio stations in the USA, as well as in Canada and the Caribbean, as well as by podcast.
+As of February 2018, The Money Pit airs on over 350 radio stations in the US, as well as in Canada and the Caribbean, as well as by podcast.

 The term “money pit” is a pop-culture reference used to describe any activity which consumes unlimited amounts of money, for example homes which need regular repair, maintenance and improvement.
 On September 20, 2011, The Money Pit was cited during a broadcast of the American television show Jeopardy! as a phrase for a home that keeps needing costly repair and also the name of a home improvement radio show."

 Hosts

 Tom Kraeutler was a professional home inspector for more than 20 years, and used this experience to build a career as a home improvement expert and journalist.
 He was the on-air home editor for the Home Page television show (MSNBC), where he focused on such topics as consumer protection, auto safety, crime prevention, and energy efficiency.
 Kraeutler also served as a home improvement expert on the prime-time personal finance show Take It Personally (CNN), and frequently appears as a guest expert on local, regional and national television and radio programs.

 Leslie Segrete has a diverse background including interior design, carpentry, sewing and cooking.
 In 2017, she was received an Emmy nomination for her work as the Art Director for The Harry Show.
 She was a member of the design team on the television series While You Were Out (TLC), in which houses were upgraded.
 Segrete holds a degree from the French Culinary Institute, served as art director for The Ricki Lake Show and the Oxygen Network, and served as a regular guest expert on Good Morning America.

 Kraeutler and Segrete also speak on topics of sustainable building and remodeling, energy efficiency and green living.
-Recently, Kraeutler served as a host for ENERGY STAR’s video podcast series, and Segrete hosted the Going Green Long Island series on WLIW21 Public Television in New York.
+Recently, Kraeutler served as a host for ENERGY STAR's video podcast series, and Segrete hosted the Going Green Long Island series on WLIW21 Public Television in New York.